 The left side of the histogram represents the shadows, while the right represents the highlights.
 At the top of each end is a triangle.
 If the triangle is lit, there is clipping on that side of the histogram.
-If you click on the arrows, you will activate the clipping overlay on your image.
+Clicking on the arrows will activate the clipping overlay.
 The areas of your image with a blue overlay are pure black, while the areas with the red overlay are pure white.
 You can turn the clipping view off again by clicking on one of the triangles.
 You can also temporarily enable clipping view by holding down the J key at any time.
 The clipping view is useful when you are making adjusts to the brightness and contrast of your image.